thezerobit/sml_life/README.md

 14.615 seconds

+GCC 4.6.1 (C)

+0.322 seconds (compiled with -O2)

 So the SML/MLton version is about 9 times faster than PyPy and 37 times faster than CPython.
-Clojure comes in a close 4th, just a bit slower than PyPy.
+Clojure has a decent showing, just a bit slower than PyPy.
 Haskell time is comparable with CPython, when compiled with -O2 using a normal list.
 I switched out the list for an Unboxed Array which shaved a few seconds off, and then with a bunch of reading